Police Emergency

 • Consider the risks before un-securing(unlocking) rooms.

-• If doubt exists for the safety of the individuals inside the room, the area should remain secured.
+• If doubt exists about the safety of the individuals inside the room, the area should remain secured.

 Download a PDF